Dead FlowersJohn Haber

 One can see the conflicts in her personal trajectory.
 This woman definitely knew how to play people and connections.
 She married into wealth and power.
 Her beauty surely did no harm to her career either.

 She did chafe at getting stuck with the lowest of genres.
 Still, after a few failed attempts at the big game, she retreated to her flowers.
 The retrospective includes only four works besides still life.
-Each depicts sculpture in low relief—so more eighteenth-century trompe l'oeil after all.
+Each depicts sculpture in low relief—so more eighteenth-century trompe l'oeil (or its contemporary variety) after all.

 One can see the conflicts, of course, in her art as well.
 No wonder it looks so strange to modern eyes.